Fort Carson RNEC

 Customer Management Branch (CMB)

-CMB Provides Information Technology Tier II support to all Ft.
-Carson users and is expanding the customer service model throughout the Western Region.
+CMB provides Information Technology Tier II support to all Fott Carson users and is expanding the customer service model throughout the Western Region.
 Our mission is to continually develop our service to meet and exceed customer expectations and contribute to the success of the Enterprise through providing timely, consistently high quality and professional IT support with every customer contact, supporting the Enterprise strategic plan.

 We encourage the utilization of ICE to submit comments regarding our customer service and service delivery.
 Through this feedback we are able to identify available opportunities to increase our level of service and take positive action to maintain a high level of customer satisfaction.